What could happen to your data when hosted on the cloud or on a dedicated server without the sufficient security?

 According to their website: “Cloud Clusters Inc was founded in 2017 by the same team from Database Mart LLC (DBM), a privately held company in Texas.
 DBM provides VPS, and dedicated server hosting business to global clients from 2005 with superb customer services.
 Cloud Clusters Inc provides fully managed open-source application services on Kubernetes cloud”.

-Their machines are protected by the Sophos security solution, which provides, among other things, real-time anti-virus protection and maintains a black list of websites not to be visited.
+Our machines are protected by the Kapersky security solution, which provides, among other things, real-time anti-virus protection and maintains a black list of websites not to be visited.

-Their personal computers are used for development and store all their data, at the same time, locally and remotely.
-Locally, the data is encrypted by macOS and protected by the macOS firewall.
-Remotely, this data is hosted by Tresorit.
-This Swiss solution allows end-to-end file encryption and version management.
-End-to-end file encryption ensures encrypted file storage in the cloud.
-Managing file versions is a better response to ransomwares than only backups.
+Our personal computers are used for development and store all their data, at the same time, locally and remotely.
+Locally, the data is protected by Kapersky firewall.
+Remotely, this data is hosted by Dropbox.

 Web application server